Include an authorization plugin that prevents users from overriding scheduler decisions

 Of course, we could think of fancier schemes down the road (where administrators can specify specific privileges and assign them to certain users, or even groups of users, but not to others) but, for now, I believe that just a plugin included with the regular OpenNebula distribution would be enough.

-#2 Updated by Zaina Afoulki over 8 years ago
+#2 Updated by Zaina Afoulki almost 10 years ago

 +1 for this